HttpAnimation/NN-Downloader-Linux/README.md

-# NN-Downloader
+# NN-Downloader-Linux
+Ported version of NN-Downloader to linux

 Welcome to the successor of the [multporn image downloader][1] [v1][2] & [v2][1] and most downloaders out there regarding "NSFW" material.
-The NN-Downloader or Naughty-Naughty-Downloader (yes very creative i know) supports multiple sites with their official api (if available), proxies and its also portable.
+The NN-Downloader or Naughty-Naughty-Downloader (yes very creative I know) supports multiple sites with their official API (if available), proxies, and its also portable.

 This is not the complete version and it only works on a [few][13] sites currently.
-The other parts are WIP and will be complete in the near future.
-More Documentation and other gibberish coming soo.
+The other parts are WIP and will be completed in the near future.
+More Documentation and other gibberish coming soon.

 [Download][14]